skip to main content

 Middle School Experience

-In middle school, students will take one quarter of a CTE course with the option of building in additional electives:
+Each year middle school students will take the required one-quarter CTE course with the option of building in additional electives:

 • 6th grade: All students take 1 quarter of Technology Education

-• 7th grade: All students take 1 quarter of Financial Literacy
+• 7th grade: All students take 1 quarter of Financial and Career Foundations I

-• 8th grade: All students take 1 quarter of a Careers Course
+• 8th grade: All students take 1 quarter of Financial and Career Foundations II

-• Electives for 7th and 8th grade students only: Students have the option to take Foundations of Technology (FoT) or Exploring Computer Science (ECS) in addition to either Financial Literacy or Careers courses.
+• Electives for 7th and 8th grade students only: Additionally, students have the option to take year-long HS level Foundations of Technology (FoT) or Exploring Computer Science (ECS) courses.
 Students who take either of these courses in middle school will meet the CSET requirement for graduation and the course credit will be added to a student’s high school transcript upon completion.

 • Note: Students who take both FoT and ECS during the 7th and 8th grade will earn their CSET credit for graduation as well as a high school elective credit which qualifies as one of the required elective credits needed for graduation.
 Taking one or both of these courses in middle school will open additional spaces within a student’s high school schedule for further exploration.